-Patrick T. Courneya, MD, is the executive vice president and chief medical officer for National Health Plan and Hospitals Quality at Kaiser Permanente.
-In this role, Dr. Courneya oversees Kaiser Permanente’s national quality agenda, helps ensure the organization’s members and communities receive the best quality and service Kaiser Permanente offers, and advocates for the advancement of evidence-based medicine and proven innovation for the industry.
+Patrick T. Courneya, MD, is the executive vice president and chief medical officer for Kaiser Foundation Health Plan, Inc. and Hospitals.
+In this role, Dr. Courneya oversees Kaiser Permanente’s national quality strategy in partnership with the Permanente Medical Groups.
+He helps ensure the organization’s members and communities receive the best quality and service Kaiser Permanente offers, and advocates for the advancement of evidence-based medicine and proven innovation for the industry.

-Dr. Courneya previously served 10 years as medical director and associate medical director for HealthPartners Health Plan.
-Additionally, he has held medical leadership positions at the medical group, hospital, and health plan levels, playing a significant role in advancing health care quality and innovation nationally.
+He previously served 10 years as medical director and associate medical director for HealthPartners Health Plan.
+Additionally, Dr. Courneya held medical leadership positions at the medical group, hospital, and health plan levels, playing a significant role in advancing health care quality and innovation nationally.
 He is board certified in family practice and had a full spectrum family practice career for 25 years.

 Dr. Courneya received his undergraduate degree from the University of St. Thomas, St. Paul, Minnesota, and his medical degree from the University of Minnesota.
 He completed his family practice residency at Methodist Hospital in St. Louis Park, Minnesota.